 Section 182(1) of the Act provides that an application may be made to the State Administrative Tribunal to have a dispute determined if the dispute has not been resolved under the procedure provided for in the incorporated association's rules.

-23. If mediation results in decision to suspend or expel being revoked lf -

-(a) mediation takes place because a member whose membership is suspended or who is expelled from the Association gives notice under rule 13(7); and that revocation does not affect the validity of any decision made at a committee meeting or general meeting during the period of suspension or expulsion.
+23. If mediation results in decision to suspend or expel being revoked that revocation does not affect the validity of any decision made at a committee meeting or general meeting during the period of suspension or expulsion.